Australian Championship: History

+National Second Division

 Although informally talked about for many years, momentum for the idea of a national second division increased in October 2016.
 In March 2017 "The Association of Australian Football Clubs (AAFC) Limited" was established, with the goal of opening dialogue with Football Australia (at that time called Football Federation Australia, or FFA) and various other stakeholders about establishing a national second division.
 The board consisted of several members representing their respective states and was chaired by Nick Galatas.
 In January 2018 the AAFC released a timeline for implementation of the competition, requesting expressions of interest from clubs for participation in a competition names "The Championship".

 In February 2019, the AAFC announced they were of the belief that the competition could be up and running by the 2020–21 season.
 On 3 June 2019 the new national second division was given the green light by FFA, paving the way for the next stage of planning and a revised start date of the 2021–22 season.
 On 15 September 2020, a provisional list of 35 "partner clubs" was released to the public.
 The official partners included National Premier League clubs from every state in Australia.
 In October 2020, Football Australia released the "XI Principles for the future of Australian football", also known as Vision 2035, which specifically categorised the creation of a second-tier division as part of soccer restructuring.

 In a January 2021 report, the AAFC claimed that the establishment of a national second division competition would be affordable and feasible.
 During the development phase, the potential competition was known as the "National Second Division" (NSD) or the "National Second Tier".
 In May 2021, Football Australia chairman Chris Nikou declared that he was "expecting [an NSD model] to come to the Football Australia board in the second half of this year, and [would] love to see a second division up for the 2022–23 season".
 In late 2021, Football Australia CEO James Johnson pointing to the pandemic as a hurdle to the NSD's unavoidable progression.
 The NSD would feature 12 foundation clubs with plans to expand up to 16 within the first four years.
 Officials also considered avoiding the American-based franchise system, expressing hope that it would become more aligned to a European format which included promotion and relegation.